-Deputy General Manager or Deputy Regional Manager, Assistant General Manager or Assistant Regional Manager, Financial Manager, Operations Manager, Facilities Manager, Treasury (Investment) Manager, Risk Management Manager, Internal Audit Manager, Compliance Manager, in addition to any bank employee holding the same job title and possessing executive authority parallel to any of the aforementioned authorities and/or directly reporting functionally to the General Manager.
+This includes the bank's General Manager or Regional Manager, Deputy General Manager or Deputy Regional Manager, Assistant General Manager or Assistant Regional Manager, Financial Manager, Operations Manager, Facilities Manager, Treasury (Investment) Manager, Risk Management Manager, Internal Audit Manager, Compliance Manager, in addition to any bank employee holding the same job title and possessing executive authority parallel to any of the aforementioned authorities and/or directly reporting functionally to the General Manager.

+Suitability:

-Suitability: Individuals nominated for membership on the bank's board of directors and senior executive management must meet specific requirements for honesty, integrity, reputation, competence, and qualifications, as outlined in the corporate governance instructions.
+Individuals nominated for membership on the bank's board of directors and senior executive management must meet specific requirements for honesty, integrity, reputation, competence, and qualifications, as outlined in the corporate governance instructions.

+Consulting Agreement

-Consulting Agreement: The agreement or contract between the consultant and the bank, whereby temporary consulting services are provided, or under an annual contract.
+The agreement or contract between the consultant and the bank, whereby temporary consulting services are provided, or under an annual contract.

+External Auditor:

-External Auditor: Includes the audit office, the partners in the audit office, and the members of the audit team.
+Includes the audit office, the partners in the audit office, and the members of the audit team.

+Auditing Firm

-Auditing Firm The office through which the audit team practices the profession, registered with the Companies Control Department at the Ministry of profession in accordance with prevailing legislation.
+The office through which the audit team practices the profession, registered with the Companies Control Department at the Ministry of Industry, Trade, and Supply as a civil company licensed to practice the profession in accordance with prevailing legislation